susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![ data][D12.3]
 #### Today I decided to create a study group in Spanish, I hope the channel will open and that many are interested in the group and can join
 ![study group sg Spanish ][D12.4]

+## Day 13 - D6 #60daysofudacity : Tuesday, December 15, 2020

+ 1. I continued with lesson 3 Linear Regression(3.5-3.6)
+ 2. My quote of the day: If we knew what is already there, there will be no need for research.

+Today I want to motivate @Frida @Avinash Kumar @Gabriela Urquieta  @LauraT @Mina Terlecka @hilsia.udacity @Richard @Aarthi Alagammai @Viena Baca to continue with great enthusiasm in this learning challenge :corazón_púrpura:

+#### My progress Day 13 - D6 #60daysofudacity
+![Advance Day 13][D13.1]
+![Advance Day 13][D13.2]
+#### My quote of the day: If we knew what is3 already there, there will be no need for research.
+![research][D13.3]